Plumbing 101: Hot Water Systems: The Basics

 Hot Water Plumbing FAQ

-How long does the lifespan of a hot water heater?
+How long will a hot water heater last?